Wealthsimple

 Wealthsimple Inc. is a Canadian online investment management service.
 The firm was founded in September 2014 by Michael Katchen, Brett Huneycutt, and Rudy Adler and is based in Toronto.
-As of October 22, 2025, the firm holds over C$100 billion in assets under management.
-It is primarily owned by Power Corporation indirectly at 55.1% through investments made through their holdings in Power Financial, IGM Financial and Portag3.
+As of October 22, 2025, the firm holds over C$100 billion in assets under administration.
+It is primarily owned by Power Corporation, which holds a 52.4% undiluted stake aggregated through three entities: its wholly-owned subsidiary (Power Financial), its majority-owned subsidiary (IGM Financial), and its controlled alternative asset platform (Sagard's Portage Ventures).

 History

 Pre-founding

 Prior to founding Wealthsimple, Michael Katchen worked for 1000Memories, a Silicon Valley–based startup.
 After Ancestry.com bought 1000Memories in 2012, Katchen developed a spreadsheet with tips to help his colleagues set up investment portfolios.
 Interest in the spreadsheet helped inspire the idea for Wealthsimple.
 In 2014, he returned to Toronto to launch the company.

 2015 acquisition of Canadian ShareOwner Investments Inc.

 In December 2015, Wealthsimple merged with Canadian ShareOwner Investments Inc., a Canadian order-execution only broker-dealer.
 Through the acquisition, Wealthsimple became an owner of one of Canada's 14 discount brokerages (2015) alongside other owners of discount brokerages including Bank of Montreal and Royal Bank of Canada.
 The acquisition of Canadian ShareOwner Investment Inc. resulted in the assets under management comprising across 10,000 customer accounts.